davidjeet/BYODB/README.md

 This would be on .NET Core

-Would leverage storage engine that windows uses - ESE Or lightening.net??? (the latter is promising if I can find the github repo because it is based on .NET Core)
+Would leverage storage engine that windows uses - ESE Or lightening.net??? (the latter is promising https://github.com/CoreyKaylor/Lightning.NET because it is based on .NET Core)

 Some other interesting articles: https://www.codeproject.com/Articles/1029838/Build-Your-Own-Database